robertpeteuil/build-lambda-layer-python/README.md

 ## Use

 - Run the builder with the command `./build_layer.sh`
-- Optionally specify Python Version
-  - `-p PYTHON_VER` - specifies the Python version: 2.7, 3.6, 3.7 (default 3.6)
+  - or `_build_layer/build_layer.sh` if installed in sub-dir
 - It uses the first requirements.txt file found in these locations (in order):
   - same directory as script
   - parent directory of script (useful when used as submodule)
   - function sub-directory of the parent directory (useful when used as submodule)
+- Optionally specify Python Version
+  - `-p PYTHON_VER` - specifies the Python version: 2.7, 3.6, 3.7 (default 3.6)

 ## Reference - remove submodule

-If installed as submodule and want to remove
+If installed as submodule and need to remove

 ``` bash
 # Remove the submodule entry from .git/config